supposedly/dialect-museum/README.md

 Here are three fun facts about language.
 (I'm simplifying a bit but not wrongifying)

 1. Human languages are always changing.
-As long as a language is getting used for natural, everyday communication, it's going to be undergoing changes without its speakers even knowing it.
+As long as a language is getting used for natural, everyday communication, it's going to be undergoing changes without its speakers even having to know it.
-2. Much like something I can't quite remember right now, those changes only spread through real-life, face-to-face transmission.
+2. Much like something I can't quite remember right now (context: I am writing this in 2021), those changes only spread through real-life, face-to-face transmission.
 They can catch on really easily between speakers who are in constant contact with one another, but they don't grow wings and cross oceans if people don't physically carry them over.
 3. This stuff arises totally randomly.
 We can never confidently predict what changes a language is about to undergo.
 Also, it's super unlikely for lightning to strike twice and make the exact same changes repeat themselves in different locations.
-If you've got a language with a few groups of speakers that are pretty isolated from one another, that's practically a guarantee that they'll be undergoing different changes from each other.
+If you've got a language with a few groups of speakers that are pretty isolated from one another, that's practically a guarantee that the changes they'll each be undergoing will be totally different from one another.

 Let's think more about those groups from #3.
 Suppose they never actually get back in touch with each other.
 What happens to their language if they hold onto it?

 Well, the answer is nothing, kinda.
 They keep speaking it, the same as ever, and it keeps changing and developing, just the same as ever.
-But, and this is also just like something I wish I could put a finger on, the isolation would have to catch up to them eventually.
+But, and this is also just like something I wish I could remember, the isolation would have to catch up to them eventually.
 With all of those divergent changes piling up over time, could things ever get to a point where they couldn't even understand each other anymore?
 How long would that have to take?